What are your prospects looking for when searching for a senior living community? What’s most important to them?

 Potential topics on location and environment to address in your digital marketing content:

-- Videos and pictures of the community and campus
+- Videos, pictures and virtual tours of the community and campus

 - Guides and descriptions of the surrounding area

 - Answers to frequently asked questions - such as “Can I decorate my own home” or “Can I bring my pet?”